hpbader42/jupyter-klampt-docker/README.md

 6) Copy and paste the token output to log in to Jupyter

 Windows:
-1a) If you have Windows 10 Pro, Enterprise, or Education, lookup instructions for Downloading and Installing Docker 1b) If you have Windows 10 Home or a different edition not mentioned above, download Docker Toolbox
+1) Follow the instructions to install docker on Windows 1a) If you have Windows 10 Pro, Enterprise, or Education, lookup instructions for Downloading and Installing Docker 1b) If you have Windows 10 Home or a different edition not mentioned above, download Docker Toolbox
-2) Follow the instructions to install Docker
-3) Clone this repo
+2) Clone this repo
-4) Open your Docker terminal that should have been installed as part of Step 2
+3) Open your Docker terminal that should have been installed as part of Step 2
-5) Navigate to the cloned repo and run "docker-compose up"
+4) Navigate to the cloned repo and run "docker-compose up"
-6) Open a browser and navigate to where Jupyter is being hosted 6+) For me, this is 192.168.99.100:8888/'some_token' 6+) This ip address is determined by Docker - it may be standard, but it should be stated when the Docker shell starts 6+) You may want to restart the shell in order to see this number
+5) Open a browser and navigate to where Jupyter is being hosted 5+) For me, this is 192.168.99.100:8888/'some_token' 5+) This ip address is determined by Docker - it may be standard, but it should be stated when the Docker shell starts 5+) You may want to restart the shell in order to see this number
-7) Copy and paste the token output to log in to Jupyter.
+6) Copy and paste the token output to log in to Jupyter.
-7+) On Windows, for me, this involves highlighting the correct area and then right clicking.
+6+) On Windows, for me, this involves highlighting the correct area and then right clicking.
 The text selected will be copied to the clipboard and can be pasted

 MAC:
 ?